JiriTrecak/Warp/README.md

 And since everything has inverse relationships, you can access user from message immediately: `user.messages.first().user`.

-You can nest unlimited number of objects, just provide `relationMap()` for each of them.
+You can nest an unlimited number of objects, just provide `relationMap()` for each of them.
 Then you can easily do something like `user.configuration.colors.first()`.

 ## Usage